JuanCoutinho/Aviator-Automated-Betika-Bot/ReadMe.md

 This software is provided for **educational and research purposes only**.
 By using this bot, you acknowledge and agree to the following:

 - **Financial Risk**: Gambling involves substantial financial risk.
 Never bet money you cannot afford to lose.
-- **No Guarantees**: This bot does not guarantee profits.
-Past performance does not indicate future results.
-- **Legal Compliance**: Users are solely responsible for ensuring their use of this software complies with local laws and regulations.
 - **Terms of Service**: Using automated bots may violate the terms of service of betting platforms.
 Use at your own risk.
 - **No Liability**: The developers and contributors are not responsible for any financial losses, legal issues, or other damages resulting from the use of this software.
 - **Age Restriction**: You must be of legal gambling age in your jurisdiction to use this software.

-**USE THIS SOFTWARE AT YOUR OWN RISK.**

 ## License